 BIG HEALEY AND THE B

 The natural solution was to install a bigger engine.
 Although MG Cars had concentrated on four-cylinder cars since 1945, the company had offered a variety of six-cylinder models before the war, beginning with the 1928 MG Super Six.
 Chief engineer Syd Enever had apparently considered a six-cylinder MGB during the early stages of the B’s development, but nothing had come of it.
 Cost was presumably a concern, but there was also concern that a bigger engine would spoil the MGB’s excellent weight distribution.
-Still, by 1963, adding a more powerful MGB seemed like a sensible marketing decision and the engineers in Abingdon began considering various possibilities, including a short-stroke version of the 2,660 cc (163 cu. in.) four from the old Austin A90 Atlantic and two versions of the corporate C-series six: BMC Australia’s 2,433 cc (149 cu. in.)
-“Blue Streak” engine and the 2,912 cc (178 cu. in.) six used in some big BMC sedans.
+Still, by 1963, adding a more powerful MGB seemed like a sensible marketing decision, and the engineers in Abingdon began considering various possible engines, including a short-stroke version of the 2,660 cc (163 cu. in.) four from the old Austin A90 Atlantic, BMC Australia’s 2,433 cc (149 cu. in.)
+“Blue Streak” engine, and the 2,912 cc (178 cu. in.)
+C-series six used in some big BMC sedans.

 This proposal was not warmly received in Warwick.
 The ADO 51 was obviously an MGB; cost considerations prohibited any real styling or structural changes, so the only real differences between the ADO 51 and 52 were the grilles and trim.
 Healey’s son Geoff, the firm’s chief development engineer, worked dutifully with Syd Enever on the project, but without much enthusiasm.
 The Healeys considered the ADO 51 a hopeless case: a bastardized MGB and a poor excuse for an Austin-Healey.